Clorith/WP-Bot/README.md

 Dependencies
 -----------

-The bot is ran on PHP, both to keep it portable, but also because the WordPress project already runs a few resources this way and by utilizing the same libraries we ensure that the project doesn't stop if something happens to a single person:
+The bot is ran on PHP, both to keep it portable, but also because the WordPress project already runs a few resources this way and by utilizing the same libraries we ensure that the project doesn't stop if something happens to a single person.

 * PHP
-* SQLite3 - Portable database, yay!
+* MySQL - We use [MariaDB] as a drop-in replacement
 * [SmartIRC] - A PHP library for interacting with IRC

 Install & Run